 Finally, if you were diagnosed with mesothelioma, you can connect with a mesothelioma patient advocate to access support, assistance, and resources.

-Get a free veterans packet to learn more about the benefits that might be available for you.
+Get a Free Veterans Packet to learn more about the benefits available to you.